ROBYN STANTON WERKHOVEN

 Since November 2009 Robyn is an exhibiting member with Portrait Artists Australia.

-In 2007 Robyn’s painting “Landscape 128 Images” was short listed for the Country Energy Landscape Prize, Dubbo Regional Art Gallery.
+In 2007 Robyn’s painting “Landscape 128 Images” was Finalist the Country Energy Landscape Prize, Dubbo Regional Art Gallery.

 Their collaborative paintings on fabric were selected for Art / Fashion Event in Basel Switzerland, 15 world artists, T –SHIRT CULT 2010.